Peter Parker (The Amazing Spider-Man film series): Fictional character biography

-Early life
+Origin

-Peter Parker was born to Richard and Mary Parker in August, 1995.
-In 2001, Richard drops him off at his Uncle Ben and Aunt May's house after discovering that his documents were ransacked.
-Richard tells his son that he and his mother will be back after going on a mission.
-Peter's parents were later reported to have died due to a plane crash leaving him orphaned at the age of seven.
-Peter was raised by his aunt and uncle and was childhood best friends with Harry Osborn.
+Peter Parker was born to Richard and Mary Parker in August 1995.
+In 2001, Richard and Mary leave him at his Uncle Ben and Aunt May's house after discovering Richard's office was ransacked.
+Peter was raised by Ben and May and became close friends with Harry Osborn until the latter was sent to boarding school by his abusive father, Norman Osborn.

-At the age of eleven, Peter was told by Harry that his father, Norman (who is the head of Oscorp) had decided to send him to a boarding school.
-The two said their goodbyes, and from that time Peter spent his childhood friendless.

-Years later, Peter is now a high school student at Midtown Science High School in New York City.
-Though not one of the popular students, he excels in his studies while getting picked on by school athlete Flash Thompson.
-After Gwen Stacy breaks up a fight between Peter and Flash in which Flash attacks Peter for defending another student he was picking on, Peter and Gwen begin to flirt with one another.
+During his senior year at Midtown Science High School in New York City, Peter develops a crush on his classmate Gwen Stacy.
+Though frequently bullied, Peter excels in his studies.
+After Gwen breaks up a fight between Peter and Flash in which Flash attacks Peter for defending another student, she begins to return his feelings.

-Oscorp

-After discovering a briefcase containing his father's work, and with encouragement from Uncle Ben, Peter seeks out his father's co-worker, Dr. Curtis Connors.
-Peter immediately searches the Internet for information about Richard and Connors' work, which leads him to discover his parents' death in a plane crash.
-Peter sneaks into Oscorp, posing as one of the interns, and locates the one-armed Dr. Connors after bumping into Gwen, who is an actual intern there.
-Connors is being pressed by his superior, Dr. Ratha, to devise a cure for the dying Norman, and wants the cure for himself to regenerate his own arm.
-After Peter manages to sneak inside the biocable lab, a moment of curiosity leads to him touching the webs, causing several genetically-modified spiders to fall on him, one of which bites him in the back.
-On the subway ride home, he discovers he has developed spider-like abilities, such as super-strength, sharp senses, reflexes, agility, and speed.
+After discovering a briefcase containing his father's work, Peter seeks out his father's co-worker, Dr. Curtis Connors.
+Peter searches the Internet for information about Richard and Connors' work, which leads him to discover his parents' death in a plane crash.
+Peter sneaks into Oscorp and is bit by a genetically modified spider, giving him spider-like abilities such as super strength, sharp senses, reflexes, agility, and speed.
 Peter later visits Connors at his home, revealing he is Richard's son and gives Connors his father's "decay rate algorithm," the missing piece in Connors' experiments on regenerating limbs.
 In school, Peter is put in detention after using his new abilities to humiliate Flash.
-His uncle changes work shifts to meet with the principal and ask Peter to walk Aunt May home for him that night.
+His uncle changes work shifts to meet with the principal and asks Peter to walk Aunt May home that night.
 Peter forgets to do so, distracted while at Oscorp helping Connors regenerate the limb of a laboratory mouse with a new serum.
+At home, Ben scolds Peter for forgetting to pick up May, telling him that "With great power comes great responsibility."
+Irritated, Peter runs away.
+While searching for Peter, Ben is killed by a thief.
+Peter uses his new abilities to track down criminals matching the killer's description, later resolving to create a mask to hide his identity during his exploits.
+He adds a spandex suit and builds mechanical web-shooters to attach to his wrists to shoot a biocable "web".